-All purchases with a value of £30,000 and over must be undertaken through the electronic tendering system (“the Corporate System”) as well as on the Government’s procurement portal.
+All purchases with a value of £30,000 and over must be undertaken through the electronic tendering system (“the Corporate Tendering Portal”) as well as on the Government’s procurement portal.

-Exemption from using the Corporate System can only be obtained with the written consent of the Head of Financial Services or an officer nominated by them.
+Exemption from using the Corporate Tendering Portal can only be obtained with the written consent of the Head of Financial Services or an officer nominated by them.

 Where quotes are obtained outside of the Corporate System these must be retained by the relevant Head of Service, disposing of: